-Historians will no doubt look on the Irish hungerstrike of 1981 as a watershed in the struggle for Irish freedom, for it not only led to the prisoners in the H-Blocks effectively getting their five demands in all but name thus smashing Britain’s criminalisation policy, but launched Sinn Fein into the political arena, which through the years brought Republicans into the current peace process.
+Historians will no doubt look on the Irish hungerstrike of 1981 as a watershed in the struggle for Irish freedom.
+It not only led to the prisoners in the H-Blocks effectively getting their five demands in all but name – thus smashing Britain’s criminalisation policy – but launched Sinn Fein into the political arena.
+This change in direction by the Republican movement ultimately led to the current peace process in Ireland.

 Of the hunger strikers who died (with the exception of Francis Hughes who was sentenced to life in prison) all would have been released by 1987.
 All the hunger strikers who were taken off the hunger strike by their families are now free men.
 Many of them are active once again in Sinn Fein.

 On September 28, 1996, politician and former hunger striker Pat McGeown aged 44, whose life was saved by his family’s intervention, died suddenly of heart failure.
 His death was attributed to the damage inflicted on his body during the hunger strike.
 He became the 11th Hungerstrike Martyr.

 Father Faul, the prison chaplain at the time of the hungerstrike, came to visit Bobby Sands in his cell not long after he had begun his fast.
 The priest sought to question Bobby on the morals of his hungerstrike, Bobby’s only response was to quote the bible:

 “Greater Love Than This Hath No Man, Than that he Lay Down His Life for his Friend”.